jakobabesser/jakobabesser.github.io/index.md

 💼 Since 2025, I am a **tenure-track professor for "Computational Humanities"** at the [University of Bamberg](https://www.uni-bamberg.de/en/) focussing on applications of audio processing for digital humanities research in the fields of Music Information Retrieval, Soundscape, DCASE, Bioacoustics, and Ecoacoustics.

-💼 I am still affiliated with [Fraunhofer IDMT](https://www.idmt.fraunhofer.de/) as a senior scientist
+💼 I am still affiliated with [Fraunhofer IDMT](https://www.idmt.fraunhofer.de/).

-🎓 I'm currently working towards my habilitation degree at the [Technische Universität Ilmenau](https://www.tu-ilmenau.de).
+🎓 I have submitted and will soon defend my habilitation theses at the [Technische Universität Ilmenau](https://www.tu-ilmenau.de).

 🔬 In my research, I combine techniques from machine learning / deep learning and audio signal processing.
 I mainly focus on two application scenarios: